facebookresearch/ParlAI/parlai/crowdsourcing/tasks/turn_annotations_static/README.md

 # Turn Annotations Static Task
 This task renders conversations from a file and asks for turn-by-turn annotations of them.
-This is in contrast to the crowdsourcing task `parlai.mturk.tasks.turn_annotations`, which collects turn-by-turn annotations from a live human/model conversation.
+This is in contrast to the crowdsourcing task `parlai.crowdsourcing.tasks.turn_annotations`, which collects turn-by-turn annotations from a live human/model conversation.

 Two variants of the blueprint are supported:
 - `TurnAnnotationStaticBlueprint`